“Never doubt that a small group of thoughtful, committed people can change the world. Indeed. It is the only thing that every has”

 Ada is passionate about fostering valuable human interactions and relationships.
 She has over 7 years combined experience in the hospitality industry and human experience research.
 She holds a B.A in Language and Linguistics, an MSc in International Tourism and Convention Management, and a professional certification in Customer Relationship Management.

-Healthcare Manager, Crisis Prevention
+Healthcare Manager, Crisis Intervention

 Marcella joined PathFinders in January 2020 as part of our Healthcare team to support women and babies not eligible for healthcare…